loosebazooka/docker-registry-test-with-cert/README.md

 $ ./start_registry.sh
 ```

-Once the registry is up and running, you can try communicating with it
+Once the registry is up and running, you can try communicating with it.
+This can fail silently because I didn't add any checks, check if the registry is up and running `docker ps`.
+If its not, it probably means you didn't generate cert/key files first.

 ### try with `curl`
 ```